kyma-project/lifecycle-manager/docs/technical-reference/architecture.md

 1. Each module consists of its manager and custom resource.
 For example, Keda Manager and a Keda CR represent Keda module.

 2. A runtime Admin adds and/or removes modules using a Kyma CR.
 The Kyma CR repersents Kyma installation on a cluster.
 It includes a list of installed modules and their statuses.
 Lifecycle Manager watches the CR and uses the synchronization mechanism to update it on a cluster.
-Together with Kyma CR, Lifecycle Manager reads also kubeconfig Secret to access the Kyma Runtime.
+Together with the Kyma CR, Lifecycle Manager reads also the kubeconfig Secret to access the Kyma Runtime.

 3. To manage a module, Lifecycle Manager requires a ModuleTemplate CR.
 ModuleTemplate CR contains module's metadata.
 It represents a module in a particular version.
 All ModuleTemplate CRs exist in Kyma Control Plane which is the central cluster with Kyma infrastructure.
-Lifecycle Manager uses those ModuleTemplate CRs to create a Module Catalog with ModuleTenplate CRs available for a particluar Kyma rutime.
-Lifecycle Manager creates the Module Catalog basing on labels, such as `internal`, `beta`, etc., and uses the synchronization mechanism to update the the Module Catalog porfolio.
+Lifecycle Manager uses those ModuleTemplate CRs to create a Module Catalog with ModuleTemplate CRs available for a particluar Kyma rutime.
+Lifecycle Manager creates the Module Catalog based on labels, such as `internal`, or `beta`, and uses the synchronization mechanism to update the the Module Catalog porfolio.

 4. Lifecycle Manager reads a ModuleTemplate CR and creates a Manifest CR.
 The Manifest CR represents resources that make up a module and are to be installed by Lifecycle Manager.
 The Manifest CR is a rendered module installed on a particular cluster.